 Note: Within the Active Landfill Area / ACTIVITY AREA, a network of Landfill Gas (Methane) Collection infrastructure exists.
 (Pipes, header units and a Landfill Gas Flare station).
-These are operated and maintained by a 3rd party and have separated emergency response protocols in place.
+These are operated and maintained by a third-party and have separated emergency response protocols in place.
 Incident identification and reporting by DRC staff remains in line with DRC procedures if / when circumstances arise for this infrastructure.
+The Collection data is supplied by the third-party contractor on a monthly basis.